Steven Holl: 'T' Space

 In 2010, Holl founded 'T' Space, a multidisciplinary arts organization in Rhinebeck, New York.
 The organization runs a summer exhibition series and an emerging architects summer residency.

 The 'T' Space Synthesis of the Arts Series presents 2 to 3 exhibitions annually.
 As of 2019, it has exhibited architects José Oubrerie, Tatiana Bilbao, and Neil Denari, as well as artists such as Ai Weiwei, Pat Steir, and Brice Marden.

 In 2017, 'T' Space began a summertime residency program for young architects and artists.
-Program participants work on purpose-built architecture with a curriculum on ecological outcomes of design, and take part in pin-ups, field trips, and a public lecture series by invited architects, including Holl.

-In addition to its arts and educational programming, 'T' Space maintains a publication program and a 30-acre nature reserve with outdoor installations.
+Program participants work on site-specific architectural concepts and attend lectures, field visits, and critiques.
+In addition to its arts and educational programming,'T' Space maintains a publication program and a 30-acre nature reserve with outdoor installations.
 In 2019, construction was completed on 'T' Space's architectural archive and research library, which houses Holl's watercolors, models and drawings from his practice.